There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

 - General grant supports: The full range of Enterprise Ireland, IDA Ireland, Local Enterprise Office and Údarás na Gaeltachta grant supports continue to be available to eligible firms to help with strategies to access finance, commence or ramp-up online trading activity, reconfigure business models, cut costs, innovate, diversify markets and supply chains and to improve competitiveness.

-- Enterprise Support Grant: The Enterprise Support Grant for businesses impacted by COVID-19 is available for eligible self-employed people who close their COVID-19 Pandemic Unemployment Payment on or after 18 May 2020.
-This will provide business owners with a once-off grant of up to €1,000 to restart their business which was closed due to the COVID-19 pandemic.
+- Enterprise Support Grant: The Enterprise Support Grant for businesses impacted by COVID-19 is available for eligible self-employed people who close their COVID-19 Pandemic Unemployment Payment.
+This will provide business owners with a grant of up to €1,000 to restart their business which was closed due to the COVID-19 pandemic.

 - Trading Online Voucher: The Local Enterprise Office Trading Online Voucher is a government grant scheme, designed to assist small businesses with up to 10 employees.
 It offers financial assistance of up to €2,500 along with training and advice to help your business trade online.
 Businesses that have already received a Trading Online Voucher can apply for a second voucher, where upgrades are required.

 - LEAN for Micro: LEAN for Micro is available to Local Enterprise Office clients to help build resilience within small companies.
 Businesses can avail of consultancy support with a LEAN Expert or help to implement new remote working and physical distancing guidelines.
 Contact your Local Enterprise Office for further details.